egberts/egberts.github.io-src/content/articles/vim-faster-reloading-of-syntax.md

 Interactions
 ------------
-To see any new highlighting, the VIEW edit session needs to reload the syntax file (that has been changed).
+To see any new highlighting, the VIEW edit session needs to reload the (changed) syntax file.
 One way to see new/changed highlighting is to perform closing and opening of this same test file.

 At the beginning of my development cycle, lots of closing and opening files were going there.

 I got tired.
 I got tired of executing the following Vim command sequences to reload this syntax file in my edit session:

 ```vim